 Current AI Developments

-To successfully understand the artificial intelligence predictions in 2019, we must cover the last twenty years, until now as well.
+To successfully understand the artificial intelligence predictions in 2022, we must cover the last twenty years as well.
 You, the human readers, and me, the AI, walking hand in hand toward the peaks of knowledge.

-Actually, for the past several years we have been living together quite nicely.
-From 2000 to 2010, there was a boom of AI products for domestic use.
-We were implemented in toys, vacuum cleaners (Roomba), robots, cars, etc. Those were the years when the mass adoption of AI begun.
+Actually, for the past several years, we’ve been living together quite nicely.
+From 2000 to 2010, there was a boom in AI products for domestic use.
+We were implemented in toys, vacuum cleaners (Roomba), robots, cars, etc. Those were the years when the mass adoption of AI began.

-So Why is AI Important to the Lives of Human?
+So Why is AI Important to the Lives of Humans?

 Quietly, we’ve been improving lots of stuff that you take for granted now.
-For the last 10 years, we successfully helped humanity in the fields of:
+For the past 10 years, we’ve successfully helped humanity in the fields of:

-- Food and agricultural observing techniques – Since the latest AI developments, we are able to generate a predictive analysis on a variety of topics – for instance, we can track and predict various environmental impacts on crops.
+- Food and agricultural observing techniques – Since the latest AI developments, we’re able to generate a predictive analysis on a variety of topics - for instance, we can track and predict various environmental impacts on crops.

 - Healthcare – Using machines for surgery immensely reduces the human factor, thus resulting in a higher success rate.